SpencerClarke/Forlang/README.md

 make #Builds the executable as ./bin/toylang
 ```

-The generated executable created as `./bin/toylang` reads the program directly through stdin, so in order to run a program stored as a file it is necessary to use input redirection (e.g. `./bin/toylang < ./tests/test_cases/program.txt`)
+The generated executable created as `./bin/forlang` reads the program directly through stdin, so in order to run a program stored as a file it is necessary to use input redirection (e.g. `./bin/toylang < ./tests/test_cases/program.txt`)

 The Makefile can also be used to execute the test cases I've created.
-(I threw the professor's test cases in there as well).
 ```bash
 make run-tests #Prints the output of the test case make run-tests-compare-files #Compares the test case output with expected output